vuetifyjs/docs-next/src/pages/en/components/range-sliders.md

 ---
 meta:
   title: Range Slider component
-  description: The slider component is a better visualization of the number input.
-It is used for gathering numerical user data.
+  description: The range slider component is a better visualization of the number input.
+It is used for gathering a range of numerical user data.
-  keywords: sliders, vuetify slider component, vue slider component
+  keywords: sliders, range, vuetify slider component, vuetify range slider component, vue slider component
 related:
   - /components/forms/
   - /components/selects/
-  - /components/text-fields/
+  - /components/sliders/
 ---

 # Range Sliders